Why Some Disney's Little Mermaid VHS Are Worth Hundreds on eBay

 All Disney products are good sellers on eBay.
-Items like costumes, collectible Christmas ornaments, plush, snow globes, and Disney park memorabilia can sell for high prices on eBay.
+Items like costumes, collectible Christmas ornaments, plush, snow globes, and Disney park memorabilia can sell for high prices.
 Even though obsolete in today's society of Netflix, Hulu, Amazon streaming video, and cable TV, some Disney VHS tapes can sell for hundreds of dollars on eBay.
 One such VHS tape is the Little Mermaid VHS with original cover art.

 Not All Disney VHS Tapes Are Valuable

 First of all, it is important to understand that not all Disney VHS tapes are valuable.
 One particular rumor on the internet states that of Disney Black Diamond VHS tapes can sell for thousands.
 This is definitely a rumor and not the case, and the Disney Black Diamond rumors are simply a hoax.